COMM 300 - Principles of Communication: Developing Your Search

 1. Identify your information need

 For beginning your search for research articles, consider your research question and identify the key components.
+Research questions will usually have at least a few components, including the target population.

-- Concept 1: Bullying
+- Concept 1: influencer/celebrity relationships

-- Concept 2: School performance
+- Concept 2: social media

 Also, consider the other criteria; for example: Do you need peer-reviewed articles?
 Do you need the most recent research or an overview of how the research has evolved over time?